-Purity and Mg2+-ATPase activities of the mitochondrial preparation
+Purity and Mg^{2+} -ATPase activities of the mitochondrial preparation

-Purity of our MIT preparation proved to be satisfactory since judging by the activity of marker ATPases the contamination with membranes of the SL and SR represented only 0.94% and 1.89% respectively.
+Purity of our MIT preparation proved to be satisfactory since judging by the activity of marker ATPases the contamination with membranes of the SL and SR represented only 0.94 % and 1.89 %, respectively.

-MIT Mg^{2+} -ATPase activities (Tab.
-1) were evaluated in several ways: i) for seasonal differences within the group of control hearts and the diabetic hearts each separately; ii) for differences in healthy control hearts vs. diabetic hearts in the W/S-P and S/A-P each separately.
-Results indicate that MIT Mg^{2+} -ATPase activities registered during the W/S-P exceed those in the S/A-P in both the control group of healthy and also in diabetic animals.
-This differences represent 27.67% with a significance of p<0.05 within the control and 32.62% with p< 0.001 within the diabetic group (Fig. 1).
+MIT Mg2+-ATPase activities (Table 1) were evaluated in several ways: i) for seasonal differences within the group of control hearts and the diabetic hearts each separately; ii) for differences in healthy control hearts vs. diabetic hearts in the W/S-P and S/A-P each separately.
+Results indicate that MIT Mg2+-ATPase activities registered during the W/S-P exceed those in the S/A-P in both the control group of healthy and also in diabetic animals.
+In diabetic group of animals this difference represented an enhancement in Mg2+-ATPase activity by 32.62 % (p<0.001) and in the group of healthy control animals by 28 % (p<0.05) against the values in S/A-P (Fig. 1).

-Another important observation was that the impulse inducing the increase in MIT Mg^{2+} -ATPase activities in the W/S-P amplified also the effect induced by diabetes.
-This is manifested by the finding that the difference in enzyme activity between the healthy and diabetic hearts that amounts in the S/A-P 4.52 % (p< 0.05) increases in the W/S-P to 8.57% (p<0.001), always in favor of the diabetic heart MIT ATPase (Fig.2).
+Another important observation was that the impulse inducing the increase in MIT ${\rm Mg}^{2^+}$ -ATPase activities in the W/S-P amplified also the effect induced by diabetes.
+This is manifested by the finding that the difference in enzyme activity between the healthy and diabetic hearts that amounts in the S/A-P 4.52 % (p<

+0.05) increases in the W/S-P to 8.57 % (p<0.001), always in favor of the diabetic heart MIT ATPase (Fig. 2).